djtulan/nunchuk64/supported_controllers/README.md

 ### Possible Controls
 Nunchuk64 can perform these different controls on each individual C64 Control Port:

-- UP
+- UP (Joystick Up)
-- DOWN
+- DOWN (Joystick Down)
-- LEFT
+- LEFT (Joystick Left)
-- RIGHT
+- RIGHT (Joystick Right)
-- FIRE
+- FIRE (Fire Button)
-- AUTOFIRE
+- AUTOFIRE  (automatic Fire Button)
 - PADDLE X
 - PADDLE Y
-- SECOND FIRE BUTTON
-- SECOND AUTOFIRE BUTTON
+- FIRE2 (5V on Paddle X)
-- THIRD FIRE BUTTON
+- AUTOFIRE2 BUTTON
+- FIRE3 (5V on Paddle Y)
-- THIRD AUTOFIRE BUTTON
+- AUTOFIRE3

 An extra function is SPACE, which triggers FIRE on controller port 1.
 This is very handy because you can use it to press the space bar.
-For SECOND FIRE / THIRD FIRE C64s analog paddle input X,Y are used, similar the Cheetah Annihilator Joystick.
+For FIRE2 / FIRE3 C64s analog paddle input X,Y are used,
+similar the Cheetah Annihilator Joystick.
 See https://www.c64-wiki.de/wiki/Joystick#Weitere_Feuerkn.C3.B6pfe